Every One. All Ways.

 Naloxone is the generic name for the medication that reverses an opioid overdose.
 It is an easy-to-use nasal spray that’s small enough to carry in your bag or your pocket.
 Keep it handy: you could save a life by reversing someone’s overdose.

 WMCS offers free naloxone nasal spray to West Marin residents.
-Please contact us or visit our Resource Center and Food Pantry on Thursdays from 1 PM to 3 PM to pick up naloxone.
+Visit our Resource Center and Food Pantry on Thursdays from 1 PM to 3 PM to pick up naloxone.
 You can also find it in emergency overdose kits or “Naloxboxes” available 24/7 throughout West Marin.

 Learn about overdose prevention in Marin at ODFreeMarin.org